 Mortgage underwriting standards are still high compared to 2008.
 The Urban Institute’s Housing Finance Policy Center quarterly index, which measures the likelihood of loans going into default, shows that we’re well within safe parameters.

 Consumer confidence is a wild card.
 If the financial markets experience volatility, people may worry.
-Depending on how secure they feel about their jobs and the changing real estate market, they may choose to sit on the fence or go all in on
+Depending on how secure they feel about their jobs and the changing real estate market, they may choose to sit on the fence or go all in on tangible property—it could go either way.

 The demand for affordable homes in the region is high, but less than half of what’s needed is being built according to the Nevada Builder’s Association.
 Rising land and labor costs, along with regulatory difficulties are limiting factors.
 Ongoing lack of inventory should continue to shore up pricing for entry-level homes.